 At the same time, researchers think some other types of lupus drugs might work to treat symptoms of COVID-19.
 But more studies are needed to know for sure.

 Right now, experts don’t know a lot about how COVID-19 affects people with lupus or those who take drugs that slow down their immune systems.
 So don't change your treatment without talking to your doctor.
-Instead, keep taking your medicine, and try to avoid contact with the virus.
+Instead, keep taking your medicine, get vaccinated if it is available to you, and try to avoid contact with the virus.

 There are other things you can do every day to lower the chances you’ll get sick from the new coronavirus.